rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-1/assignment.md

 ## Features
 - [ ] Tailwind CSS with DaisyUI integration.
 - [ ] Storybook for component development.
-- [ ] Backend connection with a sample HelloBackend component.
+- [ ] Component stubs for all components.

 ## Setup
 If you would like to try this project out or contribute, follow these steps: